 (b) Policy.
-Each approved school shall develop policies to implement its nondiscrimination statement, which shall be made available-to families of enrolled or prospective students.
+Each approved school shall maintain develop and make available to families of enrolled or prospective students, policies thate implement the school's its nondiscrimination statement. which shall be made available to families of enrolled or prospective students.

-(a) The Agency shall develop a standardized method to assess a school's compliance with this subsection that shall be used when evaluating applications for approval by accredited and non-accredited schools and to investigate compliants of non-compliance and by the Agency when evaluating applications for approval by accredited and non-accredited schools.
+(a) The Agency shall develop a standardized method to assess a school's compliance with this subsection that shall be used when evaluating applications for approval by accredited and non-accredited schools and to investigate complaints of non-compliance and by the Agency when evaluating applications for approval by accredited and non-accredited schools.
 The method shall provide indicators of compliance and shall be made available to schools for their ongoing self-assessment.